I love that my daughter has my old furniture, but I don’t love the color or the style.

 As I worked, I used styrofoam pieces to elevate legs so I could definitely cover them and not hit the carpet.

 Do use drop cloths ( I did)

-If you are using a few detail brushes or a few Annie Sloan Flat brushes (different colors, etc) use a zipping bag like I did to keep the brush pliable and set to go when you are ready to keep on going.
+If you are using a few detail brushes or a few Annie Sloan Flat brushes (different colors, etc) use a zipping bag.

-Do recap during painting, pour what you need into a container and keep lid on the Chalk Paint®
+Do recap during painting, pour what you need into a container, and keep the lid on the Chalk Paint®

 My Own Tip